wiseman-timelord/Rpg-Gradio-Gguf/README.md

 The current plan for work featured is...
 1. Image generation...
 - Mostly implemented (see pictures).
-- Testing models with more than 1 step, downloading 2/4 step versions of sdxl Lightning in Gguf.
+- Testing models; sdxl Lightning in Gguf does not work, nor the one from the other dude.
+Trying sd3.5 large/large_turbo now.
 ".
 Create plan for re-implementation of CUDA with Unified Memory, investigate how unified memory is done.
 - installer required to install, nvidia toolkit and nvidia cuda toolkit, then detect nvidia, `GPU Name`, `CUDA Cores Total`, `VRAM Total`. update hardware details to additionally detail the 3 new lines for the gpu.
 - llama will be required to buid towards cuda, check compile arguments, use them to best effectiveness.